 - The Canada Recovery Sickness Benefit (CRSB) will provide $500 per week for up to two weeks for workers who are sick and must self-isolate for reasons related to COVID-19.

-Yes, the new EI is meant to encourage Canadians to find employment where they can.
-Recipients who meet the EI requirements will be able to earn up to $38,000 in annual net income from employment or self-employment while receiving payments.
+Yes, the new Canada Recovery Benefit is meant to encourage Canadians to find employment where they can.
+Recipients who meet the requirements will be able to earn up to $38,000 in annual net income from employment or self-employment while receiving payments.
 Beyond that threshold, you would have to repay 50 cents for every additional dollar earned.

 What do I do if EI won’t be enough to cover my bills?

 If you’re worried about not being able to keep up with your financial obligations over the course of the CERB to EI transition, it’s important to take action now.
 Start by speaking with your creditors.
 Many companies continue to offer reduced or deferred payment options on a case-by-case basis.
 The key is to communicate with them early.

 If debt repayment is holding you back, there are many options to consider.
 Downsizing your debt is one of the best ways to free up cash flow.
 If you have credit card balances, payday loans or other high-interest debts, a debt consolidation loan can simplify bill payments and reduce interest charges.